The Freedom Programme

 Women’s Work offers The Freedom programme – a 12-week support group for any women fleeing or who have experienced domestic abuse.

-Attendees joining the Freedom Programme come to 2-hour sessions delivered 3 days of the week.
+Attendees joining the Freedom Programme come to 2-hour sessions delivered 3 days of the week, with the option to join a virtual session delivered in the evening once a week by Zoom.
 These sessions are delivered by our staff who are trained facilitators and supported by Peer Mentors who have lived experience of domestic abuse themselves.
 They know it can take many indirect forms such as not being allowed to have any personal finances, or consistent mocking or verbal abuse reducing self-esteem and confidence.

 The programme helps the attendees understand why domestic abuse happens and how to identify signs of abusive behaviour, helping to break the cycle of abuse.